|JOB SKILLS PARTNERSHIP|

 (3) the number of new hires attributable to the program, including the number of new hires who are individuals with disabilities;

-(4) an analysis of the effectiveness of the grant in encouraging employment; and
+(4) an analysis of the effectiveness of the grant in encouraging employment or investments in automation technology; and

 (5) any other information the commissioner determines appropriate.